palomachain/compass-evm/README.md

 - You send 25 DAI to the Compass-EVM contract, specifying which address on the Paloma chain should recieve the synthetic DAI.
 - Validators on the Paloma blockchain see that this has happened and mint 25 synthetic DAI for the address you specified on the Paloma chain.
 - You send the 25 synthetic DAI to Jim on the Paloma chain.
-- Jim sends the synthetic DAI to Turnstone module on the Paloma blockchain, specifying which Ethereum address should receive it.
+- Jim sends the synthetic DAI to Compass module on the Paloma blockchain, specifying which Ethereum address should receive it.
 - The Paloma validators burn the synthetic DAI on the Paloma blockchain and unlock 25 DAI for Jim on Ethereum

 ## Security model